sait-wbdv/fall-2021/src/courses/cpnt260/day08.md

 ---
 ## Topic 1: Object-fit and images
 - [Mdn Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit)
+- `Object-fit` will specify how an img or object will deal with the available space.
+  - Common options include
+    - cover
+    - contain
+    - none
+    - fill
+- `Object-position` is similar like background-position but for foreground objects.
+  - Use this with object-fit to specify what area of the image that will be focused on.
+Useful if your image has been adjusted to maintain it's aspect ratio but default displays in a suboptimal spot
+  -
 ## Topic 2: CSS Grid
 - Position items in a grid container with:
   - `justify-items:`
   - `align-items:`
+  - `place-items` is like declaring justify-items and align-items at the same time
 - Set the columns and rows of a grid item
   - `grid-column:`
     - Set the column that an item starts at
     - `1 / -1` syntax, `span 2` syntax, `2` syntax
   - `grid-row`
     - Same as column but rows
+- Note that when it comes to images and images in containers in grid layouts, nesting is very important and how you set your widths and heights will effect how things display a lot.
+You will likely have to make different design choices to get things to look and operate in the best way **for the situation**

 ### Reading
 - [CSS Tricks The Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)
   - Properties of Grid Items